-- 1.1.
-Program Name and Unique Identifier: 2023.6:IHBG Competitive Grant Leverage Project 2 - 1.2.
+1.1.
+Program Name and Unique Identifier: 2024.6:IHBG CG21 New Construction Leverage

+1.2.
 Program Description(This should be the description of the planned program.):

-SKHA is committing IHBG funds as leverage for Project 2 of the IHBG Competitive Grant 19.
-Project 2 consists of New Housing Construction.
-The new construction will provide affordable, decent, safe and sanitary housing for eligible low income Indian families.
-2023 is the fourth year of a five year grant.
+The Housing Authority is committing IHBG funds used as leverage to build ten new duplexes.
+The new construction will provide affordable, decant, safe and sanitary housing for eligible low-income Indian families.
+Under this grant, 3 duplexes (6 units) will be constructed in 2024.
+2024 is the second year in a 5-year grant.

-- 1.3.
+1.3.
 Eligible Activity Number(Select one activity from the Eligible Activity list.
-For any activity involving housing units as the output measure (excluding operations and maintenance), do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): - (4) Construction of Rental Housing [202(2)] - 1.4.
+For any activity involving housing units as the output measure (excluding operations and maintenance), do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.):

+(4) Construction of Rental Housing [202(2)]

+1.4.
 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): - (7) Create new affordable rental units
+If more than one outcome applies, create a separate program for each outcome.):

+(7) Create new affordable rental units

-- 1.5 Actual Outcome Number(In the APR identify the actual outcome from the Outcome list.): - (7) Create new affordable rental units
+1.5 Actual Outcome Number(In the APR identify the actual outcome from the Outcome list.):

+(7) Create new affordable rental units